Minto

 3. Historical opens keep their own contract address and rule binding, so later contract switches do not rewrite old request context.

-4. The reward history page and the reward balance page are chain-projected views: they are derived from public settlement events plus the currently bound reward rules.
+4. The reward history page and reward balance page are deterministic projections from the synced request result and the rule version already bound into each request.

 Projected off-chainReward balances, reward history, token quantity display, and withdrawal eligibility.